minoa-lang/reference/src/expressions/index-expressions.md

 In addition to direct indexing, there is also a variant allowing for the index expression to return an optional value that will be `.None` when no value is found at the given index.
 This is done by using the `[?expr]` version of the indexing expression.

-Similar to a [field access expression](./field-access-expressions.md), tuple index expressions also support `?.` (null-propagating) accesses.
+Similar to a [field access expression], tuple index expressions also support `?.` (null-propagating) accesses.
 The indexing will only happen if the value it is called on is a non 'err' value, otherwise it will propagate this value.
 The `?.` access is supported on any type that implements the `OptAccess` trait.